CarInsurance.com Insights

 Purchasing auto insurance from an agent has its benefits, such as:

 • It can be advantageous for people with more complex needs.
 This could be the need to get a rideshare endorsement, add a teen driver, bundle with homeowners insurance or get gap coverage for a new vehicle.
-High-risk drivers could also benefit from talking to an insurance agent, particularly an insurance broker who can provide quotes from different companies.
+High-risk drivers could also benefit from speaking with an insurance agent, particularly an insurance broker who can provide quotes from multiple companies.
 “Buying online could potentially speed the process up, but I would rather clients go to Google and look for a trusted broker near them to be sure they get the best coverage at the best price,” says Noah White with Ark Insurance Group.
 “You always want to discuss bundling discounts with an agent.
-Also, if you have young drivers, there are often discounts for them for being students.
+Also, if you have young drivers, there are often student discounts available.
 Tell them where you work and if you are a first responder, police officer, EMT, military, etc. These positions often bring more discounts.”

 • You may save more dollars.
 White, who sells all lines of insurance – including auto and life – said that most of the time, consumers can save money by talking to an insurance agent.
-He explained that commissions, which are paid from the carrier, are based on the total premium amount of a policy.
+He explained that commissions, paid by the carrier, are based on a policy’s total premium.
 “Some agents may add on extra coverages to increase the premiums, but buying online does not cut out the agent commission,” he added.
 “It does not play a factor in the pricing decisions.”

 • You may get more quotes and carriers to choose from.
 “An independent insurance agent works with multiple carriers, so they can compare pricing and find the best cost and coverage options for your needs,” says Myles Trempe, producer and independent agent with Wallace & Turner Insurance in Springfield, Ohio.